Recognizing when death is near

 ||Ask the medical team to adjust your loved one's medication or treatment plan.

-Your loved one also may experience a brief, final surge of energy.
-Though it can be confusing to see your loved one with renewed vitality, remember that this is a normal part of dying.
+Your loved one might also experience a brief, final surge of energy.
+Though it can be confusing to see your loved one with renewed vitality, remember that this is often a normal part of dying.
 If it happens, take advantage of the opportunity to enjoy your loved one and say your final goodbyes.

 For many families, keeping vigil near a dying loved one's bed is a way to show support and love.
 If you decide to keep vigil, continue talking to your loved one.
 If you think your loved one would want to share this time with others, invite family members or close friends to show their support as well.
 Express your love, but also let your loved one know that it's all right to let go.